 Note, you do not need a Kindle to read Kindle books.
 Amazon has a free reader app for just about every platform.
-All links on this page are Amazon Marketplace links, meaning I get a tiny percentage if you order anything after following these links.
+All links on this page are Amazon Marketplace links, meaning I get a tiny commission if you order anything after following these links.

 In the Wings

 I have the third story (again!) in the Four Horsemen Universe anthology In the Wings, entitled “Barn Find” about two longtime friends, a 100 year old CASPer, the occupation of Earth, interspersed with the history of the failure of the CASPer Mk.
 2.